openskope-archive/paleocar-workflows/README.md

 # paleocar-runner

-Docker images, workflows, scripts, and other resources used by SKOPE to run PaleoCAR.
+Workflows, scripts, and other resources used by SKOPE to run PaleoCAR.